32blit/32blit-sdk/docs/32Blit-Firmware.md

 Install `dfu-util` from your package manager then enter:

 ```
-sudo dfu-util -a 0 -s 0x08000000 -D firmware/flash-loader/flash-loader.bin
+sudo dfu-util -a 0 -s 0x08000000 -D firmware/firmware.bin
 ```

 ### Windows

-You will need [DfuSe Demonstration from st.com](https://www.st.com/en/development-tools/stsw-stm32080.html)) to flash `flash-loader.dfu` to your device.
+You will need [DfuSe Demonstration from st.com](https://www.st.com/en/development-tools/stsw-stm32080.html)) to flash `firmware.dfu` to your device.

 Once installed you should be able, from the `build.stm32` directory you created earlier, to flash 32Blit's firmware by running:

 ```
-../tools/wsl-flash firmware/flash-loader/flash-loader.dfu
+../tools/wsl-flash firmware/firmware.dfu
 ```

 Note: `wsl-flash` uses a hard-coded path to DfuSe 3.0.6 in `c:\Program Files (x86)`

 If this fails you can run the `DfusSeDemo` application and pick your 32Blit (it should be "STM Device in DFU Mode") from the "Available USB Devices" drop down.

-In the "Upload Action" section hit "Choose" and select the `flash-loader.dfu` file you built earlier.
-(It should be in `build.stm32/firmware/flash-loader/flash-loader.dfu`) and finally hit "Upgrade" to flash the file.
+In the "Upload Action" section hit "Choose" and select the `firmware.dfu` file you built earlier.
+(It should be in `build.stm32/firmware/firmware.dfu`) and finally hit "Upgrade" to flash the file.

 ## Troubleshooting